-While balancing the needs of such a diverse coalition will be challenging - across the country voters think Labour has a mandate to radically change Britain and anything less will not be seen as a satisfactory response to the scale of the problems Britain faces.
-Moving fast on ambitious policies will appeal to a broader range of voters than smaller incremental changes which run the risk of being an unsatisfactory response to the scale of the challenges at hand.
+While balancing the needs of such a diverse coalition will be challenging voters - across the country voters think Labour has a mandate to radically change Britain, and anything less will not be seen as a satisfactory response to the scale of challenges in Britain.
+Moving fast on ambitious policies will appeal to a broader appeal of voters than smaller incremental changes, which will be seen as an unsatisfactory response to the challenges at hand.
 Voters say the election gives Labor a mandate to radically change Britain Which comes closest to your view?

-- 1 The election result gives Keir Starmer a mandate to radically change Britain - 2- - 3- - 4 The election result does not give Keir Starmer a mandate to radically change Britain
+- 1 The election result gives Keir Starmer a mandate to radically change Britain - 2 - - 3 - - 4 The election result does not give Keir Starmer a mandate to radically change Britain